EDIT: This article has been updated in Building a Solidworks PC – 2018 Edition

-The core of a good Solidworks workstation should be a fast CPU, lots of RAM, and a Solidworks approved workstation graphics card.
+The core of a good Solidworks workstation is still a fast CPU, lots of RAM, and a Solidworks approved workstation graphics card.
+A thread on Reddit has a great breakdown on Solidworks performance and how component selection will improve performance.

 16GB of RAM is a minimum and important for dealing with large assemblies.
 This stuff is cheap and can easily be expanded in the future.